NicoBenndorf/Advanced-Lane-Detection/writeup.md

 ![alt text][image4]

-#### 3. Perform a perspective transform to generate a bird-eye-view.
+#### 3. Perform a perspective transform to generate a birds-eye-view.

 The code for my perspective transform includes a function called `warp()`, which appears in lines 290 through 301.
 The `warp()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose to hardcode the source and destination points in the following manner: